Proportionally Fair Makespan Approximation: Introduction

 \begin{restatable} {theorem}{proportionalnormalizedupperbound} There is a proportional mechanism for the job scheduling problem over normalized instances $\normalized$ that attains the optimal makespan. \end{restatable}

-Additionally, we establish that the logarithmic lower bound for envy-freeness holds even for normalized instances, which further widens the gap between the best proportional mechanism and any envy-free mechanism compared to general instances (see \Cref{lem:reduction}).
+Additionally, we establish that the logarithmic lower bound for envy-freeness holds even for normalized instances, which further widens the gap between the best proportional mechanism and any envy-free mechanism compared to general instances (see Lemma~\ref{lem:reduction}).

-Furthermore, we extend our analysis of the job scheduling problem to the dual problem of the fair division of goods with the objective of maximizing the egalitarian welfare, formally introduced in \Cref{sec:goods}.
-For general valuations, we demonstrate that, unlike the job scheduling problem, the goods allocation problem admits no proportional approximation to the optimal makespan.
+Furthermore, we extend our analysis of the job scheduling problem to the dual problem of the fair division of goods with the objective of maximizing the egalitarian welfare, formally introduced in Section~\ref{sec:goods}.
+For general valuations, we demonstrate that, unlike the job scheduling problem, the goods allocation problem admits no proportional approximation to the optimal egalitarian welfare.

-\begin{restatable}{theorem}{goodsproportionallowerboundgeneral} For every case where $\jobs \geq \machines$, there is no proportional mechanism for the goods allocation problem over general instances $\general$ that gives a $\beta$-approximation to the optimal egalitarian welfare for any $\beta > 0$. \end{restatable}
+\begin{restatable}{theorem}{goodsproportionallowerboundgeneral} For every case where $\jobs \geq \machines$, there is no proportional mechanism for the goods allocation problem over general instances $\goods$ that gives a $\beta$-approximation to the optimal egalitarian welfare for any $\beta > 0$. \end{restatable}

 We also show that for normalized instances the situation for goods allocation mirrors that of scheduling.

 \begin{restatable}{theorem}{goodsnormalizedtheorem} There is a proportional mechanism for the goods allocation problem over normalized instances $\normalized$ that attains the optimal egalitarian welfare. \end{restatable}